-You’re a grill master — nay, the king of the grill masters.
-When people smell that smoky meat emanating from your backyard, they’re clamoring for an invite.
-You’ve got the gear, the rubs, the skills, and the reputation, and you know absolutely everything about the art of barbecue, except maybe one thing: Where does the word barbecue come from?
+You’ve got the gear, the rubs, the skills, and the reputation, and you know absolutely everything about the art of barbecue, except maybe one thing: Is it spelled barbecue or barbeque?

 Other names for barbecues and barbecuing include: